 WordPress training good choice for web pros

-The popularity of website content management systems (CMS) has driven their use to more than one-third of all websites, with WordPress taking the top spot among all sites that use a website CMS.
-According to data from a web technology survey released today, WordPress now manages one out of four websites on the Internet.
-A full 25% of all websites use a single platform, and it is WordPress.
+The popularity of website content management systems (CMS) has driven their use to nearly half of all websites, with WordPress taking the top spot among all sites that use a website CMS.
+WordPress now manages one out of three websites on the Internet.
+Nearly one-third of all websites use a single platform, and it is WordPress.
 For those working or looking to work in web design and web development roles, learning WordPress will be useful in many of these roles, With such widespread use, there has never been a better time for web pros to take WordPress training and learn how to use WordPress.

 How WordPress and Content Management Systems work